 S11 takes in parts of the Collegiate Peaks Wilderness and hits Independence Pass on its Northern border.
 Stunning area with a mix of road-less hunting area and road access.
 This is one of the better units along the Hwy 24 corridor.
 6 tags makes for a competitive hunting environment.
 CPW has overestimated the sheep population in here for several years.

 Quality – There are older age class rams in this unit, but not like it once was.
 Several different pockets of sheep.
 The more accessible bands are pretty picked through.

-Success Rate – High success rate hunt, but still not easy to find a big, mature ram.
+Success Rate – Moderate success rate hunt, but still not easy to find a big, mature ram.
 Frustrated hunters tend to end up harvesting young sheep.

 Across Hwy 24 from S11, S12 covers from the Arkansas River up to the Buffalo Peaks Wilderness area.
-Great early archery season in August is a great time to hire a guide and get it done.
-We always have capacity to dedicate a large portion of August to helping a guided archer kill the largest ram in the unit.
+Early archery season in August is a great time to hire a guide and get it done.
+We always have capacity to dedicate a large portion of August to helping a guided archer.
 This unit has one of the largest populations of sheep in Colorado, but CPW has done it’s best to hunt the living hell out of it the past few years.
 Quality and quantity has come off quite a bit.

 Quality – There are older age class rams in this unit.
 Bands move to tough terrain due to intense archery hunting pressure early in August.